Munir Dar (cricketer)

-Munir Ahmed Dar (born 12 April 1974) also known as Moner Ahmed is a Pakistani cricketer who has represented the Hong Kong national team internationally.
+Munir Ahmed Dar (born 12 April 1974) also known as Moner Ahmed is a Pakistani former cricketer who has represented the Hong Kong national team internationally.
 He notably scored 36 runs off 27 balls as Hong Kong beat Bangladesh (a Test-playing nation) during the 2014 ICC World Twenty20.

 Career

 Dar played two List A matches for Gujranwala in the 1999 Tissot Cup without appearing again at that level.

 He moved to Hong Kong in 2000 to visit his brother and started playing in the amateur leagues there.

 Qualifying through residency, he later appeared for the Hong Kong national cricket team, starting with the 2005 edition of the Hong Kong Cricket Sixes.

 Dar turned out for Old DOHS Sports Club in the 2007-08 Dhaka Premier League.